Mega Millions jackpot hits $1.35 billion ahead of Friday's drawing

 On Friday night, a lucky winner can pocket $1.35 billion dollars — the fourth-largest lottery jackpot ever, and the second-largest in Mega Millions history.

-For nearly three months there has been no lottery winner, Mega Millions said, which has increased excitement for Friday night's drawing.
+For nearly three months there has been no lottery winner, Mega Millions said, which has increased excitement for Friday's drawing.

-A single jackpot winner for Friday's drawing would have the choice of getting a lump-sum cash payout of an estimated $724.6 million before taxes.
+A single jackpot winner would have the choice of getting a lump-sum cash payout of an estimated $724.6 million before taxes.
 Or, they could take the annuity option, which would consist of 29 annual payments.

 Each payment would average about $45 million, according to the lottery resource website USA Mega.
 After federal taxes, and before state taxes, the lump-sum payment would come out to about $446 million, per USA Mega.